The 6 Smartest Ways to Spend Your Tax Refund

 Should you save it or spend it?
 Actually, you can do both.
 Find out how personal finance experts recommend divvying up your windfall.

 So you got a nice, big tax refund this year.
 Congrats!
 Now comes the difficult part: How should you spend it?

 It’s a decision that many Americans will have to make.
-In 2015, the Internal Revenue Service issued about 119 million refunds totaling $403 billion, compared with 109 million refunds in 2014 totaling $304 billion, with the average refund last year topping $3,000.
+For the 2016 tax year, the Internal Revenue Service issued about 122 million refunds, compared with 119 million refunds for 2015, with the average refund last year topping $3,050.

 Obviously, we’re talking about a lot of money.
 And it’s tempting to blow it all on an exotic vacation, designer clothes or a state-of-the-art home entertainment center.
 But you probably want to think twice about such plans.